395t/review-assignments/_summaries/wang2021pyramid_1.md

 <img src="./wang2021pyramid_1_e.png">

+Finally, there were a few ablation studies performed on the ImageNet and COCO datasets.
+Some of these studies compared the difference between wider and deeper networks, pre-trained weights, computational overhead, and detection vs segmentation results.

+It was found that having a deeper model was better than a wider one.
+In addition, a PVTs converged faster and better with pre-trained weights performed better without pre-trained weights.
+A few experiments suggested that a PVT with multiple stacks of Mult-head attention layers could be more "flexible and expressive".
+Next, it was shown that PVT was more suitable for medium-resolution input tasks.
+Finally, in the experiments between detection and segmentation, a PVT without convolutions can be easily used in dense prediction models.

 * What interesting variants are explored?

 To reach the "limit of no convolution", a transformer pipeline for object detection was built from combining PVT with a transformer-based detection head.